Skilled nominated migration (190)

 In recognition of ongoing high demand and to ensure that places allocated under the program are aligned to the skills needs of the state's economy, NSW has a selection-based invitation process for the 190 program.
-For an overview of the 190 application process download our how to apply factsheet or refer to our frequently asked questions.
+Under this process, NSW selects and invites the most suitable candidates from SkillSelect to apply for NSW nomination.